 Most of them weren't known to the rest of the world until the 20th century, and they offer a window to very different cultures one could see in the eastern part of the country.

-As you get into the mountains, the writings start to include the Tibetan alphabet, and Buddhist temples take over Taoist and Confucian ones.
+As you get into the mountains, the writings start to include the Tibetan alphabet, and Buddhism take over Taoism and Confucianism.

 ...This took away opportunities to admire views on the magnificent mountain ranges.
 However, another geographical feature delivered loads of visual goodness: lakes.

 But maybe more than by the lakes, I spent time on the road...